-One piece of equipment that can be very helpful, is a multifunctional over toilet frame and shower chair.
-This affordable and innovative medical device focusses on mobility in the bathroom and will help those living with Parkinson’s to continue to go to the bathroom easily, comfortably and safely.
+One piece of mobility equipment for elderly that can be very helpful, is a multifunctional over toilet frame and shower chair.
+This affordable and innovative medical device focuses on mobility in the bathroom and will help those living with Parkinson’s to continue to go to the bathroom easily, comfortably and safely.

-The chair can transform into 6 different functionalities: a raised toilet seat, a Zimmer frame, a bedside commode chair, a shower chair, a toilet surround frame and stand-assist.
+The chair can transform into 6 different functionalities: a raised toilet seat, a walking frame, a bedside commode chair, a shower chair, a toilet surround frame and stand-assist.
 It’s a great helping hand!

 People with Parkinson’s may have the need to use the toilet more frequently.
 Getting off the toilet can be difficult if you don’t have the strength in your legs.
 Use an elevated or raised toilet seat to restrict over bending of your legs, which occurs when you have to sit too low.